Rconybea/rconybea/README.md

 ## Areas of Interest
 - Developer productivity.
 Member of the church of emacs.
 Trying to write better documentation.
 - Numerical programming.
-Have authored kalman filters, PDE solvers and such
+Kalman filters, PDE solvers, splines etc.
 - Performance oriented programming.
-Have authored low-latency schedulers,  some lockfree algos.
+For example low-latency schedulers,  some lockfree algos.
 - Integration with REPL tools.
 Author of various DSLs,  more recently working with pybind11.

 ## Currently learning about